 There are many parkour friendly shoes out there.
 However, the Freedom in Motion coaches agree, Feiyues and Tiger 81s are our tried and true favorites.

 The best shoe for beginners in our opinion.
-Feiyues are thin and light weight which encourages soft landings and allows athletes feel the ground, which really helps to build good training habits.
+Feiyues are thin and lightweight which encourages soft landings and allows athletes feel the ground, which really helps to build good training habits.
+FiM actually wrote up an in-depth review of these shoes!
+Click that link if you want to find out all there is to know about Feiyues.

 >>Click here<< to see Feiyue colors and sizes.